gorhill/uBlock/README.md

 ***

 **Regarding the new required Chromium permission as of 0.9.8.2**: [About the required permissions: change your privacy related settings](https://github.com/gorhill/uBlock/wiki/About-the-required-permissions#change-your-privacy-related-settings).
+My answer to [someone pointing out](https://github.com/chrisaljoudi/uBlock/issues/1424#issuecomment-107742160) at all the slew of bad reviews in the Chrome store:

+> It's worth noting that there are a slew of negative reviews after this change

+I see this as a long term project.
+My decision will be proven right in the long term.
+People knee jerking without fully understanding what really went on is not a good reason for me to weaken good privacy habits.
+There will be a setting next version to re-enable it if you want, but prefetching will always be disabled by default, for all the reasons invoked.
+My track record is that of not compromising users' interests for the benefits of data miners etc., and disable prefetching consistent with this.

 **Couple of ongoing myths to dispel**: